tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 #### Parameter description

 - Context: object.
-- accessKey: `accesskey` obtained by registering on the console.
+- accessKey: `accesskey` obtained by registering on the frontend.

 #### Returned values